 - 7 = 4 / 2 x 3 + 1

-This is the game of Fitchneal.
 You can choose to either defend (easier) where you must make the king (central piece) escape to the edge of the board, or attack (harder) where you must surround the king on all four sides.
 Pieces can be removed from the board by surrounding them on two opposite sides.
-The defending player always goes first, and pieces can be moved as rooks in a game of chess (ie. as far as you want either horizontally or vertically).
-If you label the columns A-I from left to right, and the rows 1-9 from top to bottom, the following is a winning series of moves for the defending player: E3-C3, E4-C4, D5-D4, F5-F4, E5-E3, E3-D3, C2-B2, C4-B4, C3-A3 or C3-C9.
+The defending player always goes first, and pieces can be moved as rooks in a game of chess (as far as you want either horizontally or vertically).
+If you label the columns A-I from left to right, and the rows 1-9 from top to bottom, the following is a winning series of moves for the defending player that will work most of the time: E3-C3, E4-C4, D5-D4, F5-F4, E5-E3, C3-C1, C4-C2, E3-B3, B3-B1.

 Left 3 times, forward 8 times, right, forward twice, left, forward 7 times (to a "no fishing" sign), left and forward.